Showing posts with label Jimmie Rodgers. Show all posts

 The Original Jimmie Rodgers Guitar

-Presented to Jimmie Rodgers in Washington DC by Mr C Fredrick Martin, President of The Martin Guitar Co July 27, 1928.
-This specially made guitar is also seen in the worlds famous "thumbs u" photographs
+Presented to Jimmie Rodgers in Washington, DC by Mr C Fredrick Martin, President of The Martin Guitar Co., July 27, 1928.
+This specially made guitar is also seen in the world's famous "thumbs up" photographs

 courtesy Anita Rodgers Court

-Hanging on the wall next to the curators counter was a quilt with history
+Hanging on the wall next to the curator's counter was a quilt with a history.

-191 Music Artist were sent three or four bow ties with the request for a signature.
+191 Music artists were sent three or four bow ties with the request for a signature.

 Each and every bow tie was returned with the signature of that artist.

-There were two quilts made this one and one given to Elvis Presley.
+Two quilts were made: this one and one given to Elvis Presley.

-There were letters, photograph, suits, furniture, albums, and so much more information about the wonderful gifted Jimmy Rodgers.
+There were letters, photographs, suits, furniture, albums, and so much more information about the incredible, gifted Jimmy Rodgers.

-We took pictures outside of the engine and caboose.
+We took pictures of the engine and caboose outside.

 He sang the songs of the people he loved,